Motor Vehicle Use Maps (MVUM)

 California State Information about Off Highway Vehicles:

 If you do not already have a copy of Adobe Reader, needed to view the MVUMs, you can download it from the Adobe website.
 Adobe does not charge for the program.

 MVUMs for Smartphone/Tablet Use

+The 2014 MVUMs remain in effect.
 To supplement the print versions of the Motor Vehicle Use Maps (MVUM), the following maps are available for iOS (Apple) and Android devices.
 When used in conjunction with Avenza PDF Maps app (free), users will be able to track their location on the maps.
 Please note that in order to use this feature, your phone must have built-in GPS.
 Instructions for how to download the Avenza PDF Maps app and the MVUMs are available below.
 Once the app and desired maps are downloaded, internet connectivity is not required to use the tracking feature (GPS must be enabled).